Yves-Gambira-Ntwari/git-advanced-exercise/readme.txt

 read me to stash
-merge the improved branch name
+merge the changed branch name